MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 ## Case study

-In this technical case study, you learn:
+In this technical case study, you'll learn:

-- How the corporate travel agency A1 Inteligência em Viagens in Brazil digitally transformed their travel booking process using Power Automate and Copilot Studio
+- How the corporate travel agency A1 Inteligência em Viagens in Brazil digitally transformed their travel booking process using Power Automate and Copilot Studio.
-- How Power Automate can replace time consuming & error-prone manual data collation tasks
+- How Power Automate can replace time-consuming and error-prone manual data collation tasks.
-- How to build upon an existing automation to create more business solutions
+- How to build upon an existing automation to create more business solutions.
-- How to build a copilot with generative AI to improve customer experience
+- How to build a copilot with generative AI to improve the customer experience.
-- How to establish a copilot as a core part of your team
+- How to establish a copilot as a core part of your team.

 ## The scenario